 Polypropylene impact copolymer, also known as polypropylene block copolymer or simply polypropylene copolymer, is chosen for its superior impact resistance and flexibility.
 PP impact copolymer is made by copolymerizing propylene with a small amount of another monomer, typically ethylene.
 The resulting polymer chain consists of regularly alternating propylene and ethylene units, or blocks.

-Due to its improved impact resistance and flexibility, impact copolymer PP is commonly used in applications such as automotive parts, containers, packaging, and household products where impact strength and toughness are essential.
+Due to its improved impact resistance and flexibility, impact copolymer PP is commonly used in applications where impact strength and toughness are essential.

-Random copolymer’s transparency and stiffness make it suitable for applications such as clear packaging, medical devices, food containers, and housewares where clarity and rigidity are important factors.
+Random copolymer’s transparency and stiffness make it suitable for applications where clarity and rigidity are important factors.